 4.3.2 Capacity and Education

+Building the Team to deliver MSDI

+Identify the appropriate skills and knowledge in your workforce to enable the development of SDI within the HO to progress.
+These skills should include:

+Understanding what constitutes an MSDI and how it might be developed and delivered;

+Understanding the data (e.g. its constituents, capture, aggregation);

+Understanding the variety of potential users of the MSDI and their specific needs can better inform decision making regarding content, accessibility and metadata;

+A knowledge of data management (standards, metadata, architecture, modelling, best practice);

+A knowledge of Information and Communications Technology (ICT) such as web services and delivery, interoperability, data sharing and exchange, geo-portal development;

+The ability to communicate (e.g. with users to determine requirements and describe data; with management to gain support, acceptance and funding to provide the best service);

+A knowledge of software solutions across the geospatial information industry (e.g. platforms for delivery, database design and operation); and

+Experience in team working to ensure delivery of common MSDI goals.

 4.3.3 Communication and Engagements

-In an area of increasing societal concern around misinformation, disinformation, and malinformation, it is important to not only make authoritative and assured data openly available, but to ensure that decision-makers are cognizant of the need for trusted data.
+In an area of increasing societal concern around misinformation, disinformation, and malinformation, it is important to not only make authoritative and assured data openly available, but to ensure that decision-makers are cognizant of the need for trusted data and metadata.
 Succinct messaging and infographics to capture the attention of end-user communities are needed amidst increasing amounts of parallel, alternative, and competing communications.

 Depending on the national environment at hand, such communication may require a focus on the value of trusted (or insurable) information for critical and time-pressured decision making.
-In other circumstances, a programme of education may be needed where new MSDI capabilities are unfamiliar to the end-user community, which may require two-way active engagement compared to one-way passive communication.
+In other circumstances, an outreach and education programme or strategy may be needed where new MSDI capabilities are unfamiliar or new to the end-user community, which may require two-way active engagement compared to one-way passive communication.

-Whatever the chosen channel, medium, and approaches taken, coordination with national peer-agencies or higher-level Executive bodies (where applicable) is needed to avoid unnecessary duplication (unless deliberately desired) and even conflicting messaging.
+Whatever the chosen channel, medium, and approaches taken, coordination with national peer-agencies or higher-level Executive bodies (where applicable) could help avoid unnecessary duplication (unless deliberately desired) and even conflicting messaging.
 Having a unified whole-of-Government approach can leverage each participating party’s strengths and resources, enabling a wider synergy greater than the sum of its parts.
 This assumes unified understanding across a national Government, where a prior or concurrent campaign of intra-Government communication and engagement may be needed.
 The intensity and breadth of such a campaign will depend on many factors such as the diversity of marine or maritime agencies, and the presence of competing or alternative narratives.

 Chapter 5: Emerging Trends in MSDI

+HOs are advised to consider emerging trends related to MSDIs it is at its implementation phase when these trends could be factored into technical specifications or its mature phase when enhancements to system or governance could be considered.
+This chapter summarises emerging trends in MSDI and in doing so envision a “Future MSDI”.

+5.1 Transformation of the Hydrographic Office

+As detailed in Chapter 2 and 3, the role of the HOs have transformed and with the advent of new technologies, this role will extend to provide not just a single dataset or product, but combinations of data for a wide variety of products, such as weather simulations and predictions, real-time data that changes with respect to time.
+This is an interdisciplinary effort involving multiple agencies across the data life cycle:

+Data collection

+Raw data processing

+Providing easy access to data

+Applications and Commercialisation of the data

+HOs can and should play a central role in all of these activities.